Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-Outside and inside the house, investigators found a trail of bloody footprints, Mike Hamel, Chief of Police, Irvine Police Department told “The Real Murders of Orange County,” airing Sundays at 7/6c on Oxygen.
+Outside and inside the house, investigators found a trail of bloody footprints, Mike Hamel, Chief of Police, Irvine Police Department told “The Real Murders of Orange County,” streaming on Oxygen.

 The slayings bore the distinct print of overkill.
 Whitney suffered 36 stab wounds, including seven in his face, reported the Los Angeles Times.
 Wong was stabbed 25 times.
 “This was one of the most graphic crime scenes I’ve ever been to,” said Hamel.

 Sam Allevato, retired lieutenant with the Irvine Police Department, echoed that sentiment.
 “There was blood everywhere,” he said.
 “Along the handrails, on the stairwell, on the walls, on the floor.”